Buying Video Games in China for Less Than $1

 Playstation 3 – Successor to the ubiquitous Playstation 2, the Playstation 3 offers HD gaming like the Xbox but with the addition of Blu-Ray movie playback.
 The crippling downside is that the console won’t boot bootleg games, so you’ll be paying more than 300? on each one.
 The system includes Wi-fi and comes in a newly redesigned slim form factor.
 Online play works since the console can’t be modified but there are few players in China due to the high cost of entry.Cost involved: 2,300? for the console which also includes a 120gb hard drive and one wireless controller.
 Games cost an astounding sixty times more than the Xbox 360 counterparts.
 Ouch.

 Summary: If you’re interested in one particular game and the Blu-Ray playback this makes a decent option but otherwise it doesn’t make a lot of sense.
-At more 300? a piece, you probably won’t be buying many games but at least Blu-Ray movies are cheap and plentiful.
+At more than 300? a piece, you probably won’t be buying many games but at least Blu-Ray movies are cheap and plentiful.

 • Wii games cost 5 yuan a disc in China